Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Just like with adult checking accounts, Chase First Banking comes with full access to Chase’s network of more than 15,000 free ATMs.

-Out-of-network ATM use comes with a fee, which provides an opportunity to teach your kids about how to avoid unnecessary charges.
+Out-of-network ATM use comes with a fee, which provides an opportunity to teach your kids how to avoid unnecessary charges.

 Chase Mobile App

-Parents and kids can access online banking using the Chase Mobile app.
+Parents and kids can access online banking using the Chase mobile app.
 Within the app, you can track savings goals, transfer funds (for parents), check account balances, and mark completed chores.

 Additionally, parents can use the same app to handle their banking needs and monitor their kids’ spending — all in one place.

 The Chase app is available on both Android and iOS.
-It currently has a rating of 4.4 stars (out of 5) in the Google Play Store and 4.8 stars (out of 5) in the App Store.
+It currently has a rating of 4.8 stars (out of 5) in the Google Play Store and 4.4 stars (out of 5) in the App Store.

 Chase First Banking Fees

-Chase First Banking is an almost entirely free account, so you and your kid don’t have to worry about getting nickel and dimed.
+Chase First Banking is an almost free account, so you and your kid don’t have to worry about getting nickel and dimed.

 There are only a few potential fees associated with the account, as follows: